Senior Scientist Dr. Megan (Meg) Devane is one of ESR's environmental microbiologists.

 "Right now ESR is working with the University of Canterbury and other researchers on a project to find ways to protect waterways on a number of Canterbury farms.
 The farmers have been extremely engaged on this project and we are seeing some good results that could eventually lead to changes in farm management practices around the country," she says.

-With over 17 years’ experience as an ESR scientist, Meg has also held scientific positions at the University of Canterbury, Christchurch Public Hospital and Lincoln University.
+With 20 years’ experience as an ESR scientist, Meg has also held scientific positions at the University of Canterbury, Christchurch Public Hospital and Lincoln University.

 Meg has a Masters (with distinction) in Microbiology and a PhD in Water Resource Management from the University of Canterbury.